python-lml/lml/docs/source/lml_tutorial.rst

 software components, you would expected to see a dictionary in `get_a_plugin` method. `food_name` is the key and the return value would be the class that understands the food.
-With lml, CuisineManager inherits `:class:lml.PluginManager` which hides the dicionary lookup, and just needs tell PluginManager what is the key.
+With lml, CuisineManager inherits `:class:lml.PluginManager` which hides the dictionaryy lookup, and just needs tell PluginManager what is the key.

 Line 6, CuisineManager declars that it is a manager for plugins that has then name